biolab/orange2/docs/extend-widgets/rst/basics.rst

    :end-before: end-snippet-3

 These are essentially some calls to Qt routines that run GUI for our widgets.
-Notice that we call the :func:`data` method directly.
+Notice that we call the :func:`set_data` method directly.